 Fill a large saucepan with enough water that it will be about 1" above the surface of the eggs.
 With the lid off, bring to a rolling boil over high heat.

-Gently lower cold eggs into the boiling water (a spider whisk or slotted spoon is helpful), taking care not to crack them.
+Gently lower cold eggs into the boiling water (a spider strainer or slotted spoon is helpful), taking care not to crack them.

 Reduce the heat to keep the water at a gentle boil - not aggressively boiling, which can cause cracks.
-As soon as the eggs are in the water, set a timer for your desired doneness: 7 minutes for soft-boiled or 10 minutes for hard-boiled (see timing chart below).
+As soon as the eggs are in the water, set a timer for your desired doneness (ranging from 6 minutes for a runny yolk up to 12 minutes for a firm hard-boiled egg; see notes below).

 Prepare your ice water bath, and as soon as the timer is done, transfer the eggs to an ice bath right away and let them sit for 10 minutes before peeling or storing*.